Wayneoween/dndaux.de/docs/glossary-tooltip-usage.md

 The repository includes multiple automation levels:

-#### 1. GitHub Actions (For CMS Users)
+#### 1. GitHub Actions (For CMS Users) - **CLEANEST APPROACH**
-If you're using Sveltia CMS or other web-based editors, GitHub Actions will automatically process your content:
+If you're using Sveltia CMS or other web-based editors, GitHub Actions will automatically process your content **during build time only**:

-1. **Write naturally** - Create posts using glossary terms normally in Sveltia CMS
+1. **Write naturally** - Create posts using glossary terms normally in Sveltia CMS (no Liquid tags needed!)
-2. **Publish/Save** - When you save in the CMS, it commits to the repository
+2. **Publish/Save** - When you save in the CMS, it commits clean markdown to the repository
-3. **Automatic processing** - GitHub Actions detects the commit and runs glossary processing
+3. **Automatic processing** - GitHub Actions processes tooltips during the build (source files stay clean)
-4. **Auto-commit** - Processed files are automatically committed back to the repository
-5. **Build and deploy** - The site builds and deploys with tooltips applied
+4. **Build and deploy** - The site builds and deploys with tooltips applied

+**Key advantage**: Your source markdown files remain clean and editable - no Liquid template syntax cluttering your content!

-#### 2. Pre-commit Hook (For Git Users)
+#### 2. Pre-commit Hook (For Git Users) - Modifies Source Files
 If you're editing files directly and committing via Git:

 1. **Write naturally** - Just write your posts using glossary terms normally
 2. **Commit as usual** - `git commit` will automatically run the tooltip processing
+3. **Source files modified** - The pre-commit hook modifies your source files and includes them in the commit
-3. **Build and deploy** - The tooltips will work on GitHub Pages
+4. **Build and deploy** - The tooltips will work on GitHub Pages

-The pre-commit hook:
-- Detects when markdown files are being committed
-- Automatically runs `rake glossary:autolink`
-- Stages any modified files for inclusion in the commit
-- Provides clear feedback about what was processed
+**Note**: This approach modifies your source files, making them less clean for editing.

 #### 3. Manual (Alternative)
 If you prefer manual control or need to troubleshoot:

 1. **Write naturally** - Just write your posts using glossary terms normally
-2. **Run autolink** - `bundle exec rake glossary:autolink` before publishing
+2. **Run autolink** - `bundle exec rake glossary:autolink` before publishing (modifies source files)
 3. **Build and deploy** - The tooltips will work on GitHub Pages

 ## Examples